COBRA

 Required Notice

 Indiana University must depend on notice from the employee when certain events occur that would qualify the employee or dependent for COBRA.
 Under COBRA regulations, the employee or family member is responsible for informing the University of such events, including: divorce, legal separation, or a child losing dependent status (e.g., due to marriage).
 Such notice must be within 30 days of the later of the following dates: date of the event, or date on which coverage would end under the plan because of the event.
-When Indiana University determines that an employee or dependent has experienced an event that qualifies the enrollee for continuation coverage, IU provides a written notice of COBRA rights and an application for the employee and dependents.
-The employee and/or dependents have 60 days from the date that coverage would end or date of offer letter, whichever comes later, to elect COBRA.
-If moving out of the health plan's medical network service area, coverage may be changed to another IU-sponsored health plan that provides benefits in the new location.
+When Indiana University determines that an employee or dependent has experienced an event that qualifies the enrollee for continuation coverage, IU – through its COBRA administrator, HRPro - provides a written notice of COBRA rights and an application for the employee and dependents (the COBRA offer letter).
+The employee and/or dependents have 60 days from the date that coverage would end or the date of the COBRA offer letter, whichever comes later, to elect COBRA.

 Length of Coverage